AvatarWorld/DanceRevolution/README.md

 The code and data are going through the internal review and will be released later!

 ### Introduction
-This repo is the PyTorch implementation of Dance Revolution: Long Sequence Dance Generation with Music via Curriculum Learning.
+This repo is the PyTorch implementation of "Dance Revolution: Long Sequence Dance Generation with Music via Curriculum Learning".
 It can generate long dance sequences, e.g. about 1-minute length, from the input music clips.

 ### Paper
 Ruozi Huang*, Huang Hu*, [Wei Wu](https://sites.google.com/view/wei-wu-homepage), [Kei Sawada](http://www.sp.nitech.ac.jp/~swdkei/index.html), [Mi Zhang](http://homepage.fudan.edu.cn/zhangmi/en) <br/>